National Museum of Housing (Munavi)

 Facilities

-Restrooms are available on each floor.
+Restrooms available on the premises on the first floor.

 Hours